volumio/volumio-os/README.md

 #### Requirements

-On a Debian (buster) host, the following packages are required:
+On a Debian (bookworm) host, the following packages are required:
 ```
 build-essential
 ca-certificates